-Improved liposuction techniques allow plastic surgeons to remove larger amounts of fat at a time.
-Even precise liposuction, known as liposculpture, can be utilized to contour the shape of a heavier individual.
-Newer techniques such as Power Assisted Liposuction, Laser or Ultrasonic Assisted Liposuction techniques are available and may be recommended by your plastic surgeon.
+With improved liposuction techniques and surgical expertise, our plastic surgeons can remove larger areas of fat at one time and precisely sculpt and contour the treated area.
+Additional liposuction techniques such as Power Assisted Liposuction, Laser or Ultrasonic Assisted Liposuction techniques are available and may be recommended by your plastic surgeon.

 Liposuction has been labeled as a way for a patient to reduce their weight from obese to normal or healthy in one afternoon.
 This is not the intent or the typical usage of liposuction.
 In fact, instantaneous and significant weight loss can create health complications.
 For a patient that needs to lose a great amount of weight, it is always recommended that exercise and diet be followed until liposuction would be more effective.
 One way to view liposuction is as an advanced way to sculpt portions of the body, allowing people to lose inches off their frame but not necessarily pounds of fat.
 Furthermore, the fat removed through liposuction is gone for good and, if the patient does put on weight in the future, the fat buildup will look more natural and less obtrusive.